godotengine/godot-docs/tutorials/3d/lights_and_shadows.rst

 .. image:: img/shadow_pcf1.png

-It affects the blockyness of the shadow outline:
+It affects the blockiness of the shadow outline:

 .. image:: img/shadow_pcf2.png